Some disabled people might need time off for reasons related to their disability. For example if they're:

 If someone is not ready for a full return to work, they might need different arrangements, for example working more flexibly or a phased return.
 This might apply to both short absences and long-term absence.

-Contact the Acas helpline for confidential, free advice for individuals and employers.
+Contact the Acas helpline for confidential, free advice for employees and employers.

 Acas support for employers and managers includes: